 Mr. Cable Cutter Recommends: Compare to Sling TV

 When it comes to live streaming your favorite channels, there are really only two major options available right now — PlayStation Vue and Sling TV (and newly-launched DIRECTV NOW).
 On the surface, Vue and Sling TV are very similar services.
 Both act as a replacement to cable TV, offering live streaming of popular pay TV channels at a lower cost than cable TV and with no contract required.

 However, there are some important differences between PlayStation Vue and Sling TV.

-- PlayStation Vue has mobile streaming restrictions that block you from accessing most Vue content away from your home network.
+- PlayStation Vue has mobile streaming restrictions that could block you from accessing most Vue content away from your home network.
 Sling TV can be watched anywhere in the US.

-- PlayStation Vue has a bigger channel lineup than Sling TV.
+- The PlayStation Vue channel lineup is bigger than Sling TV’s.

 - Sling TV is cheaper than Vue and its skinny bundle add-on packages are much closer to an a la carte solution.